sehnt/Realself-Scraper/README.md

 # Realself-Scraper
 Scraper to extract reviews from the website www.realself.com.
 Built as a contribution to a social media analysis medical study.

+Run start.bat for online functionality.
+It will open a local Selenium Grid to handle opening the browsers and also automatically run main.py.
+This isn't needed for offline functions such as parse_reviews.

 Isn't the most user friendly, you have to modify some of the .py files for full functionality:

 In main.py, **you need to change BASE_PATH** to the directory you are storing the code in.
 You can also comment / uncommment certain groups of functions to enable / disable certain functionality.
 I strongly recommend only running one set of functions at a time for simplicity.
 Change PROCEDURE to specify which procedure from www.realself.com you want to scrape.